nodejs/node/doc/api/assert.markdown

     Stability: 2 - Stable

-This module is used for writing unit tests for your applications, you can access it with `require('assert')`.
+This module is used for writing unit tests for your applications.
+You can access it with `require('assert')`.

 ## assert.fail(actual, expected, message, operator)